-An employee expects to perform his/her assigned duties in an atmosphere completely free of threats and assaults.
-It is the purpose of this policy to ensure the highest standard of safety for all faculty, staff, students and visitors on this campus.
-LSU Eunice also realizes the reality of domestic violence in our society, and how it can affect employees and their work.
-The University will take all reasonably available steps to protect all such persons from all potential violence.
+- 23 An employee expects to perform his/her assigned duties in an atmosphere completely free of - threats and assaults.
+It is the purpose of this policy to ensure the highest standard of safety for - all faculty, staff, students and visitors on this campus.
+The University will take all reasonably - available steps to protect all such persons from all potential violence.

+III.
 DEFINITIONS

-Assault is an attempt to commit a battery or the intentional placing of another in reasonable apprehension of receiving a battery.
-(Example: I may have a stick raised and know that I have no intention of striking you, but, based on the circumstances, you have a reasonable apprehension that I plan to strike you.)

-Battery is the intentional use of force or violence upon another or the intentional administration of a poison or other noxious liquid or substance to another.

-Credible Threat is a statement (verbal or written) or action that would cause a reasonable person to fear for the safety of him/herself or that of another person and does, in fact, cause such fear.

-Prohibited Items are firearms and other dangerous weapons as described in PS-66, the University's Policy Statement on the Possession Of Firearms and Other Dangerous Weapons By LSU Eunice Employees Within Its Facilities and Premises.
+- Assault is an attempt to commit a battery or the intentional placing of another in reasonable - 29 apprehension of receiving a battery.
+(Example: I may have a stick raised and know that I have - 30 no intention of striking you, but, based on the circumstances, you have a reasonable - 31 apprehension that I plan to strike you.) - 32 Battery is the intentional use of force or violence upon another or the intentional administration - of a poison or other noxious liquid or substance to another. - 34 Credible Threat is a statement (verbal or written) or action that would cause a reasonable - 35 person to fear for the safety of him/herself or that of another person and does, in fact, cause - 36 such fear. - 37 Prohibited Items are firearms and other dangerous weapons as described in LSU Eunice PS- - 38 66, the University's Policy Statement on the Possession Of Firearms and Other Dangerous - 39 Weapons by LSU Eunice Employees Within Its Facilities and Premises.

-Intentional refers to conduct in which the circumstances indicate that the offender, in the ordinary course of human experience, must have considered the criminal consequences as reasonably certain to result from his act or failure to act.

-Violence is the commission of an assault or battery or the making of a credible threat.

-Workplace is any site where an employee is placed for the purpose of completing job assignments.

-Workplace Violence is violence that takes place in the workplace.
+- 40 Intentional refers to conduct in which the circumstances indicate that the offender, in the - ordinary course of human experience, must have considered the criminal consequences as - reasonably certain to result from his act or failure to act. - Violence is the commission of an assault or battery or the making of a credible threat. - 44 Workplace is any site where an employee is placed for the purpose of completing job - 45 assignments. - Workplace Violence is violence that takes place in the workplace. - 47 Employees This policy applies to all LSU Eunice employees - 48 If at any time it becomes apparent that the incident may involve a Title IX violation which - 49 includes sexual violence or misconduct, harassment, discrimination, domestic violence, stalking - or retaliation, the Title IX Coordinator shall be notified immediately.

-- 48 Domestic Violence A pattern of coercive behavior that is used by one person to gain power - and control over another which may include physical violence, sexual, emotional and - 50 psychological intimidation, verbal abuse, stalking, use of electronic devices, to harass and - 51 economic control.
-Domestic violence occurs between current or former intimate partners- adults - or adolescents, between people of all racial, economic, educational, religious backgrounds, in - heterosexual and same sex relationships, living together or separately, married or unmarried, in - short term or long-term relationships.
-Domestic violence is a major cause of injury to women, - although men also may be victims of such violence. - 56 Batterer, Perpetrator, or Abuser The individual who commits an act of domestic violence, - 57 sexual assault or family violence. - 58 Batterer's Intervention Programs Programs batterers attend that are designed to eliminate - 59 violence in intimate relationships, stop other forms of abusive behavior and increase victim - safety.
-Inappropriate batterers' intervention programs include, but are not limited to, couples, - 61 marriage, or family counseling and anger management courses.
-These have proven to be - 62 ineffective in stopping domestic violence. - 63 Survivor or Victim The individual who is the subject of an act of domestic violence, sexual - assault or family violence. - 65 Employees This policy applies to all LSU Eunice employees who work on LSU Eunice's 66 campus.
+51 IV.
 MANAGEMENT RESPONSIBILITIES